 - the approximate cost of the proposal, broken down into equipment and project running expenses.

-Please also submit a maximum of two pages in which you describe your proposed project.
+Please also submit a maximum of two pages (Arial 11 or similar) in which you describe your proposed project.
 In addition to elaborating your research questions, you should also consider the following points:

 - How does this research advance the field?
 Why is it important?